pubkey/rxdb/docs-src/install.md

 ## rxjs

 To reduce the build-size, RxDB is using rxjs's [lettable-operators](https://github.com/ReactiveX/rxjs/blob/master/doc/lettable-operators.md).
 This means that by default only some parts of rxjs are included into RxDB.
 If you want to use additional operators, you either have to require the whole rxjs-lib, or also use the lettable-operators.
+Another alternative is to cherry-pick the needed operators.

 ```javascript
 // full import